mybuddymichael/roodoo/README.md

   to-do app.
 - You can **access it anywhere**.
 Roodoo is a web-app, meaning you can read and edit your to-dos anywhere you have internet access.
-- Use it **natively**.
-Roodoo is optimized for iPhone native-like usage.
-Apple provides awesome support for installed web apps, and roodoo takes full advantage.

 ## Installation